In this short article, I explain why I teach colored pencil drawing.

 Or reach their artistic goals more quickly and without the detours I experienced.

 If even one new artist succeeds because of something they learned here, then all my work—including the mistakes—has been worth it.

-And a way of hopefully avoiding some of the time-consuming trial-and-error learning I experienced.
+That’s my goal for you, too, as well as a way of hopefully avoiding some of the time-consuming trial-and-error learning I experienced.

 And that’s why I teach.